 A sales funnel is the how and what made that process occur.

 It’s called a funnel because the number of people at each step gets smaller and smaller, resembling an actual funnel like this:

 The goal is to guide potential customers through the entire buying process—from first finding out about your business or product to buying it—as seamlessly as possible.

 And when done right, a sales funnel can boost the value of every purchase in your store, allow you to profitably acquire new customers, and sell more goods to every visitor.

-They can be involve one page or many pages.
 The key is that the ultimate goal is to take prospects on a journey toward making a sale.

 Here’s how to build one for your Shopify store.

 READ MORE: How to Build a Profitable Marketing Strategy